commonkarma/commonkarma.org-source/index.md

 # What if your web browser had a trash can?

 You click a link because it promises good things.
 Instead, you find garbage.
 Propoganda or paid advertising masquerading as journalism.
 Someone trying to sell you junk you don't need.
-A product "review" that was clearly paid for.
+A product review written by a shill.
 Some viral nonsense.
 A stupid list of ten stupid things spread across ten pages so they can show you ten ads.
-An evil scam that doesn't fool you, but clearly fools many innocent people.
+An evil scam that doesn't fool you but likely fools many innocent people.
 All you can do is press the back button.
 Retreat.
 Maybe fume a little.

 What if you could click <span class="garbage-can">![a trash can](./images/garbage-can.svg)</span> and throw the <del>garbage</del> out of *your* web *forever*?
 What if this same single click